What Is Malaria?

 Once the parasites are inside your body, they travel to the liver, where they mature.
 After several days, the mature parasites enter the bloodstream and begin to infect red blood cells.
 Within 48 to 72 hours, the parasites inside the red blood cells multiply, causing the infected cells to burst open.
 The parasites continue to infect red blood cells, resulting in symptoms that occur in two-to-three-day cycles.

 Malaria is typically found in tropical and subtropical climates (e.g., Africa) where the parasites can live.
-The World Health Organization estimates that between 300 and 500 million cases of malaria are diagnosed each year (WHO).
-The disease kills 1 million people annually.
-In the United States, the Centers for Disease Control and Prevention report that 1,500 cases of malaria are reported each year (CDC).
+The World Health Organization estimates there were 198 million cases of malaria diagnosed in 2013.
+The disease killed more than half a million people in 2013.
+In the United States, the Centers for Disease Control and Prevention report 1,500 cases of malaria annually.
 Most cases of malaria develop in people who travel to countries where malaria is more common.

 What Causes Malaria?